SliencerX/cv/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Reinforcement Learning
-  - Robust Reinforcement Learning
+  - Adversarial Machine Learning
-  - Multi-agent Reinforcement Learning
+  - Multi-agent Learning

 # Education to show in About widget
 education: